One Luminous Evening – The Nashville Antiques & Garden Show

 The Nashville Antiques & Garden Show is one of my favorite events each year, not only for the incredible antiques but for the romantic garden settings and the chance to enjoy my colleagues in the design industry who make it a point to attend each year.
 The 29th show wrapped up several weeks ago, the antiques that were purchased by avid collectors raising money for Cheekwood Estate & Gardens and the Economic Club of Nashville, two highly worthy organizations.

-We also had the opportunity to host a lovely dinner for the design community at Boxwood Hill, an evening co-sponsored by Currey & Company.
+We also had the opportunity to host a lovely dinner for the design community in Nashville, TN at Boxwood Hill, an evening co-sponsored by Currey & Company.
 This was our first formal dinner and the luminosity of the candlelight glinting above the lush table settings Ruthann created turned the rooms into flame-dappled spaces.
 It’s as if the event was foreshadowing Valentine’s Day today, and not just because Boxwood Hill is our latest labor of love, but because the show we were attending has been a Valentine’s tradition for me and Ruthann for years.

 Our dear co-host, Bethanne Matari with Currey & Co.
 The string of events surrounding the Nashville show used to unfold during the week of Valentine’s every year so Ruthann and I decided we would attend rather than plan a special dinner out on the town.
 We spent the weekend each year doing what we loved, collecting.
 It was such a perfect fit because we have both been avid collectors since before we were married, a passion that has remained steadfast during the 24 years since we’ve been husband and wife.